 Between villages, the rice paddies you'll see are very beautiful.
 Your tour might take you through the Monkey Forest, where you'll get out of your tour van and see wild monkeys in the trees.
 Be cautious around the monkeys.
 They're not tame- they're wild animals.
 They have sharp claws (and equally sharp teeth), and they have no idea that they're cute, or that human heads aren't landing platforms for monkeys diving from high trees.

-Bali Inter-Continental Resort.
+Of the various resorts, my favorite (by far) is the Bali Inter-Continental Resort.
 When making your reservation, ask your travel agent to book you for the Club Inter-Continental service.
 The cost per night isn't that much more, and the extras that you'll get will make your stay even more pleasant.

 Should I rent a car?
 NOPE!